 Have you ever been in pain?
 None of you, I’m sure, would say a no.

-A pain could be dull, aching, pinching, or shooting depending upon disease or the injury occurring to the body.
+A pain could be dull, aching, pinching, or shooting depending upon the disease or the injury occurring to the body.
 It is the common symptom in most diseases and is the most common reason for people visiting their physician.

+In this blog, we will find out how important a pain scale value is in a personal injury lawsuit.
 Let’s first dive into the different types of pain for your better understanding of the context.

 Types of Pain